-Work with appropriate public and private partners to plan for the efficient movement of freight.
-Freight modes covered under this task include rail, truck, air (when applicable), water (when applicable) and pipelines.
-This task incorporates the freight planning requirements of the FAST Act and recommendations specific to the Pioneer Valley MPO included in the Massachusetts State Freight Plan.
+Coordinate with public and private partners to plan for the efficient movement of freight.
+Freight modes covered under this task include rail, truck, and air (when applicable).
+This task incorporates the freight planning requirements of the FAST Act and recommendations specific to the Pioneer Valley MPO included in the Massachusetts State Freight Plan and Pioneer Valley Regional Freight Transportation Plan.